 If you think your teenager has a drug addiction, be careful about being judgmental when it comes to conversations or interactions about your child’s behavior.
 Do not jump to conclusions about your child’s behavior.
 You want to provide an environment where your teenager feels comfortable talking to you and asking for help.

 Do not leave drugs around in your house.
-If there is medication that is no longer needed, remove them from the house.
+If there is a medication that is no longer needed, remove them from the house.
 Do not leave anything around that could be tempting to your teenager.
 You should make note of any substances in your home that could be used as a drug.
 Prescription drug use is a rising problem in the US.

 What Will An Addiction Treatment Program Provide For My Teenager?